pnp/cli-microsoft365/docs/manual/docs/cmd/azmgmt/flow/flow-run-get.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to the Azure Management Service, using the [azmgmt login](../login.md) command.

 ## Remarks

 !!! attention
     This command is based on an API that is currently in preview and is subject to change once the API reached general availability.

-To get information about the specified run, you have to first log in to the Azure Management Service using the [azmgmt login](../login.md) command.

 If the environment with the name you specified doesn't exist, you will get the `Access to the environment 'xyz' is denied.` error.